 - The number of classes/class series that a teacher is capable and qualified to teach.

-Classes may either stand alone or fall within a series.
+Classes and discussions may either stand alone or fall within a series.

 The People’s Colloquium offers the following: